Anomaly Detection from a Tensor Train Perspective: Compression Tensor Network Anomaly Detector

 We apply the compression in TT representation with the desired compression factor $\tau$, obtaining a tensor network that represents the initial data in a compressed form.
 In this way, the most normal data, sharing a common set of structures, can still be represented accurately even with an approximate representation.
 On the other hand, anomalous data, having different structures among them, will be seen in the representation as details, and when compressing the representation, it will no longer be represented efficiently and will be displaced from their initial position.
 In addition, if they appear less frequently, or have a weaker structure than normal data (for example, if the anomalous data tend to have a lower norm), the structure of the anomalous data will disappear much more easily, shifting even more.

-To determine how much the original data has been displaced with respect to the compressed data in this representation, we have many options on how to calculate the distance for our decision function, but we choose to use the scalar product of both, normalized by their norms.
-That is, if the original data is $\vec{y}$ and the compressed data is $\vec{y}'$, then our decision value is
+To determine how much the original data has been displaced with respect to the compressed data in this representation, we have many options on how to calculate the decision function.
+In the self-comparative case we choose the self-retention score

-so that we take into account only the variation in the direction of the data with respect to the origin and not the distance to it, since with the truncated SVD this distance is not guaranteed to remain constant.
+where $y$ is the original vectorized datum and $\hat y$ is its compressed reconstruction.
+This is not a pure cosine similarity.
+If $\theta$ denotes the angle between $y$ and $\hat y$, then

+Hence the self-comparative score combines directional alignment and magnitude retention.
+In particular, if $\hat y=\alpha y$, then $s_{\mathrm{self}}(y,\hat y)=\alpha$, so even when the direction is unchanged, a change in magnitude changes the score.
+This is desirable in the self-comparative setting because magnitude loss or amplification after compression may itself indicate anomalous behaviour.